 2. A Bridge to Literacy

 STEAM activities don’t get all the glory.
 Magna Tiles can be used to enhance creative role play and to create a link between STEAM concepts and literacy goals.
 Does your child love fairy tales and folk tales?
 Encourage her to design and build Sleeping Beauty’s castle.
 Or with some straws, sticks, and magnetic blocks, your child can recreate the houses of the three little pigs.
 Add in a hair dryer, and you’ve got a “Big Bad Wolf” who can try to blow the houses down.
 Which one is the strongest?
-Perhaps you and your child can work together to build the letters of the alphabet or to spell your child’s name.
+With tiles of various shapes, perhaps you and your child can work together to build the letters of the alphabet or to spell your child’s name.

 3. Take Them On The Go

 There’s no rule that says the Magna Tiles have to be used inside at a table.
 They are highly portable toys that are easy to pack up and take outside with you.
 Although not strictly within the specified uses, we have seen magnetic builders used in sand tables and water tables without problems.
 They have survived being smashed down by preschool children channeling some sort of inner Hulk.
 They appear to be nearly indestructible.
-And since they are so easy to take along with you, magnetic blocks and tiles are an excellent choice to pack for a trip to Grandma’s house when you get a chance to head out with the grown-ups.
+And since they are so easy to take along with you, magnetic blocks and tiles are an excellent choice to pack for a trip to Grandma’s house.

 4. Light Them Up